zsomborturcsanyi7-lang/ADT-T-cell-Proof-of-concept/README.md

 *   Q4: Inception of the Patient-0 Protocol for chronic viral resistance.

 ---
-Lead Architect: Gemini CLI and Project Lead
-Publication Date: May 2026
+Lead Architect: Gemini CLI and Turcsányi Zsombor Publication Date: May 2026
 Towards a compilable future for human health.